Nikhil9182/Tic-Tac-Toe-AI-Game/README.md

 # Tic-Tac-Toe-AI-Game
-This is the minor project of TIC TAC TOE Game which will be made using openGL and C++
+This is the minor project of TIC TAC TOE Game which has been made using openGL(SFML) and C++